 Inconsistent Dub: That particular issue is fixed in the anime, although Lyra Note's human name also becomes Sonia Sky (perhaps because Sonia Strumm was too much of a Punny Name for the localization's tastes).
 Other attempts to deal with the conventions of the translation include restoring Ophiuchus Queen's original name (in the game, she refers to herself as "Queen Ophiuca"), and changing Mr. Shepar's name to "Shepard".
 One episode, however, contains an outright mistake - it's not the "Rock Buster", it's the "Mega Buster".

-Played straight in the third game, though, as most of WAZA refuses to take Mega Man seriously.
+In the third game most of WAZA refuses to take Mega Man seriously.

 Dummied Out: The localization of the third game removed the input screen for Noise and Purpose Cards, as well as the Secret Satellite Server.
 Thankfully, there are working Action Replay codes to access them.